-Diluted (loss)/earnings per ordinary share is the same as basic earnings per ordinary share as there is no dilutive potential ordinary share.
+Diluted loss per ordinary share is the same as basic earnings per ordinary share as there is no dilutive potential ordinary share.

-27. VOLUNTARY WINDING UP OF SUBSIDIARIES
+26. VOLUNTARY WINDING UP OF SUBSIDIARIES

-During the financial year, Leader Steel Technology Sdn.
+In the previous financial year, Leader Steel Technology Sdn.
 Bhd. and Leader Integrated Steel Mills Sdn.
 Bhd., wholly owned subsidiaries of the Company which are incorporated in Malaysia, were dissolved voluntarily pursuant to Section 205 of the Companies Act, 1965 in Malaysia.